What Is Lupus?

 Living With Someone Who Has Lupus

-If someone close to you has lupus, your life will likely be affected, as well.
-It is important to understand your loved one's illness and what he or she may be expecting from you.
-The following are some tips for living with someone who has lupus:
+If someone close to you has lupus, the disease will probably affect your life, as well.
+Here are some tips for living with someone who has lupus:

 - Don't push.
-Give your loved one enough space to deal with the illness and regain some control over his or her life.
+Give your loved one enough space to deal with the illness and regain some control over their life.

-- When possible, go with the person to the doctor.
-This is a good way to offer support and to listen to what the doctor says.
-Sometimes, a person feels overwhelmed and cannot take in everything the doctor says.
+- When you can, go to the doctor with them.
+This is a good way to offer support and to hear what the doctor says.
+Sometimes, the other person feels overwhelmed and may forget details.

-- Encourage the person to take care of himself or herself and to follow the doctor's treatment plan, but do it gently.
-Be patient and don't nag.
+- Encourage the person to take care of themselves and to follow the doctor's treatment plan, but do it gently.
+Be patient, and don't nag.

-- Be open with the person.
-Talk about your own fears and concerns, and ask the person about his or her fears and needs.
+- Be open.
+Talk about your fears and concerns, and ask the person about their fears and needs.